Multiday tramping guide: English

 2. Tell someone

-Tell someone your plans and leave a date to raise the alarm if you haven’t returned.
+Let someone know your plans and when to raise the alarm if you haven't returned.

 Telling somebody is about the Outdoors Intentions process: the way that visitors leave information with others about their intended trip into the outdoors and return time.

 3. Be aware of the weather

 Check the forecast and expect weather changes.